Do Root Canals Hurt? Everything You Need To Know

 Why Is Flossing With Braces Important?

-Your braces can make it even more difficult to find and dislodge trapped food debris, which is why flossing is so important.
+Your braces can make it even more difficult to find and dislodge trapped food food particles and plaque, which is why flossing is so important.

 How To Floss Your Teeth With Braces